Franapaf/data-engineer-assessment/README.md

 - Generating visual reports (PNG) from aggregated metrics

-All csv files to be ingested must be placed in the data folder.
+All csv files to be ingested must be placed in src/data/ folder.

-After running the pipeline, all charts from the computed metrics will be automatically generated and saved as .png files in the output/ directory
+After running the pipeline, all charts from the computed metrics will be automatically generated and saved as .png files in the src/output/ directory

 Deployment
 ```bash